 - Which crosses over into Body Horror when you realize that thanks to the ooze his costume is now a part of him.

-- Non-Indicative Title: The titular "secret of the ooze" is that there is no secret to the ooze.
+- Non-Indicative Title: Unless we consider the ooze itself secretly existing in the Turtles' world as the secret, the titular "secret of the ooze" is that there is no secret to the ooze.

 - No One Could Survive That!: Early on, Raphael doubts that Shredder could have survived his "half-gainer right into the back of a garbage truck."
 At the climax, after Super Shredder brings down the pier on all of them, Raphael says this out loud when he sees the hand rise from the wreckage.
 This is then subverted when Shredder's hand falls limp.